-Once operations begin, customer demands, competitive threats, the constant need for revenue, employee issues and cash management will consume every waking hour of the entrepreneur who has now become the CEO.
-All of these operational subjects are the covered in other volumes in this collection.
+Once operations begin, customer demands, competitive threats, the constant need for revenue, employee issues and cash management will consume every waking hour of the entrepreneur who has transitioned to become the CEO.
+All of these operational subjects are covered in other volumes in this collection.

-The best way to keep a positive attitude and focus on success, not failure, is to move through the process one step at a time.
+The best way to keep a positive attitude and focus on success is to move through the process one step at a time.
 The chapters in this Volume have been prepared to facilitate that approach.

 The articles in this Volume cover many of the challenges that an entrepreneur may face and offer some guidance as to how to address them.
-Many of the articles in this Volume could have been placed in different volumes in this collection.
-Also, most of the articles apply to existing companies and their normal operations or when they are launching new products or services.
+Many of the articles in this Volume could have been placed in different volumes in the collection.
+Most of the articles apply to existing companies and their normal operations.
+They also apply to companies that are launching new products or services or changing direction.
 As with all of the articles in this entire collection, they can be read in any order desired with no need to start at the beginning of a volume, chapter, or even a section.
 However, to keep from being totally overwhelmed, it is probably wise for a would-be entrepreneur to read the articles, or at least the article abstracts, in the order presented.
 Consider each article sequentially, resolve them, and then continue to move down the path.